 Why do I care?

+My experiences of watching the non-profit sector and private industry privileging technology at the expense of human beings have deeply shaped my work.
 In all of my fieldwork around China, Mexico, and India, I learned about the importance of human desires shaping the way technology is actually used once in the hands of people.
 In China, I watched people repurposing social media sites to escape the repressive powers of society.
-In Mexico, I watched immigrant communities redesign cellphones to fit thier needs of living in precarious cross-border conditions.
+In Mexico, I watched immigrant communities redesign cellphones to fit their needs of living in precarious cross-border conditions.
 In India, I watched women gain power their cellphone ownership in families.
 All of these stories speak to the importance of the social layer where emergent human behavior happens outside of market or organizational forces.

 These formative experiences inform my belief that we need to invest in socialware, not just hardware.
 And we can get scale when we invest in these two things together, strategically.